ZhanqiuHu/sokoban-ocaml/README.md

 - Step 4: run
     $ opam install camlimages

+NOTE: All of the terminal commands from step 1 to step 4 are included in the script macinstall.sh.
+Mac users can run this script in their terminal to install all packages needed.

 ## For Windows:
 - Step 1: create a new switch for the game by running the command